VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 Now you will have access to a command called `:LspInstall`.
 If you execute that command while you have a file opened `mason-lspconfig.nvim` will suggest a language server compatible with that type of file.

-After you install a language server you need to restart Neovim so it can be start properly.
+After you install a language server you need to restart Neovim so it can start properly.

-And don't forget you need to call the function `lsp_zero.extend_lspconfig()` before you use `lspconfig`.

 #### Root directory